Performant-Labs/AlmondTTS/README.md

   - Read and follow `START_HERE.txt` inside the `AlmondTTS` folder to install the app bundle, find the input folder, and generate your first audio.
   - Prefer a guided setup?
 Run `./start.sh` for an interactive wizard.
+  - The wizard includes prompts for slowdown factor and engine (rubberband or sox).
   - AlmondTTS is currently available for macOS only.

 - **I want to tweak or extend AlmondTTS**